exbibyte/enhance/README.md

 ## Brief Status:

-Math Utilites  - Working, work in progress
+Math Utilites  - Working
-UI Handling  - In Progress
+UI Handling  - Work in progress
-Graphics Utilities  - Partial, work in progress
+Graphics Pipeline  - Work in progress
-Service Module and Infrastructure - Partial
+Service Module and Infrastructure - Working
-Memory Management  - In Progress
+Memory Management  - Work in progress
 Script management  - To Do

 Current work is focused on concurrent data structures, lighting, rendering pipeline, and asset model file format.